MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/vpn-config-eap-tls-to-ignore-crl-checking.md

 In this step, you can add **IgnoreNoRevocationCheck** and set it to allow authentication of clients when the certificate does not include CRL distribution points.
 By default, IgnoreNoRevocationCheck is set to 0 (disabled).

-An EAP-TLS client cannot connect unless the NPS server completes a revocation check of the certificate chain (including the root certificate) of the client and verifies that certificates have been revoked.
+An EAP-TLS client cannot connect unless the NPS server completes a revocation check of the certificate chain (including the root certificate).
 Cloud certificates issued to the user by Azure AD do not have a CRL because they are short-lived certificates with a lifetime of one hour.
 EAP on NPS needs to be configured to ignore the absence of a CRL.
-By default, IgnoreNoRevocationCheck is set to 0 (disabled) by default.
-You can add IgnoreNoRevocationCheck and set it to 1 to allow authentication of clients when the certificate does not include CRL distribution points.
+By default, IgnoreNoRevocationCheck is set to 0 (disabled).
+You must add IgnoreNoRevocationCheck and set it to 1 to allow authentication of clients when the certificate does not include CRL distribution points.

 Since the authentication method is EAP-TLS, this registry value is only needed under EAP\13.
 If other EAP authentication methods are used, then the registry value should be added under those as well.